 Restaurant revenue is, simply, the money that your restaurant generates.
 This can come from all of your revenue streams—dine in, online delivery orders, and any ecommerce your restaurant does.
 This is not to be confused with profit margins, which is revenue left over after expenses are paid.

 "Restaurant revenue management is defined as selling the right seat to the right customer at the right price and for the right duration."— Sheryl E. Kimes

-It involves using tools-like your POS-to analyze sales data so you can accurately predict future demand.
+Restaurant revenue management involves using tools-like your POS-to analyze sales data so you can accurately predict future demand.
 From there, you can make vital decisions about price, service capacity, table turnover, and your menu to boost revenue and profits.

 Revenue management is not a new concept.
-It was used in the airline and hotel industry to significant effect, with some companies reporting sales increasing of between 2 to 5%.
+It was used in the airline and hotel industry to significant effect, with some companies reporting sales increasing between 2 to 5%.

 It's now becoming more common in the restaurant industry because restaurants embody many of the same business characteristics of airlines and hotels that made revenue management so successful.

 These characteristics include perishable products, fluctuating demand, high fixed costs, fixed capacities, and low variable costs.
-There is, however one notable difference: The service capacity isn't fixed.
+There is, however, one notable difference: The service capacity isn't fixed.